 So long as you have acted with reasonable care (e.g. not left your card’s PIN in your purse or wallet) and you have informed the bank as soon as you realised the card was missing, you should be fully reimbursed.

-Applying for a credit card is a relatively easy process that can be done online or via a mobile app, though you can usually apply on the phone or in-branch as well.
+Applying for a credit card is a relatively easy process that can be done online or via a mobile app, though you can usually apply on the phone or in-branch as well if the card is offered by a bank with physical branches.
 Some balance transfer offers can only be applied for online.

 After you’ve done your research and picked out your ideal credit card, simply navigate to the application form for that card.
 Credit cards application forms are designed to be as straightforward as possible, and they tend to ask many of the same questions, including: